 Surveys are found to be one of the most effective ways to get email addresses from website visitors.

-Lots of brands run surveys targeting their prospective buyers, audience, or content consumers across the platform.
+Many brands run surveys targeting prospective buyers, audiences, or content consumers across the platform.

 The best part of the survey is you can share it not just on your blog but also on your social media platforms.